Angrypuncake/MazeBuilderV1/README.md

 - Make sure to set your canvas width and height first

 Blocks arent being placed down
-- Make sure the gui is not in FULLSCREEN is centred on your screen.
+- Try keeping the GUI windowed and not FULLSCREEN.

 Uploaded file is not being read; the txt file must be in the exact format as the output file.
 Containing only lines of